Tick bites and disease

 You can help protect yourself and your family against tick and insect bites by following these tips when you spend time in an area where ticks may live:

-• Wear light coloured clothing, tuck your top into your pants, and tuck your pants into your boots or socks.
+- Wear light coloured clothing and closed-toe shoes, tuck your top into your pants, and tuck your pants into your boots or socks

-• Use an insect repellent containing DEET on your clothes and on all uncovered skin.
+- Use an insect repellent containing DEET or Icaridin on your clothes and on all uncovered skin.
 Reapply it as directed on the container.
-For more information about insect repellents and DEET, see HealthLinkBC File #96 Insect Repellent and DEET.
+For more information about insect repellents and DEET, please visit HealthLinkBC File #96 Insect repellent and DEET

-• Check clothing and scalp when leaving an area where ticks may live.
-Check in folds of skin.
-Have someone help you check young children.
+- Check clothing, gear, and your full body when leaving an area where ticks may live, including your scalp, folds of skin, under the arms and behind the knees.
+Have someone help you check young children

-• Regularly check household pets which go into tall grass and wooded areas.
+- Regularly check household pets that go into tall grass and wooded areas

 Which diseases can be spread by ticks?